redhat-developer/odo/docs/deploying-a-devfile-using-odo.md

      $ git clone https://github.com/odo-devfiles/springboot-ex
     ```

-    Alternatively, you can pass in `--downloadSource` to `odo create` to
+    Alternatively, you can pass in `--starter` to `odo create` to have
-    have odo download a sample project.
+    odo download a project specified in the devfile.

 2. Change the current directory to the component directory: